iot4pwc/iot4pwc/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [Mosquitto](https://mosquitto.org/) - Used as a MQTT
 * [Paho](https://www.eclipse.org/paho/) - Used to read from and write to the MQTT
-* [DCloud HBuilder](https://dcloud.io/index.html) - Used for transpiling web code to Android
 * MySQL

 ## Authors